syncfusion-content/ej2-react-docs/ej2-react/progress-button/how-to/change-the-text-content-and-styles-of-the-progressbutton-during-progress.md

 ---
 layout: post
 title: Change the text content and styles of the progressbutton during progress in React Progress button component | Syncfusion
-description: Learn here all about Change the text content and styles of the progressbutton during progress in Syncfusion React Progress button component of Syncfusion Essential JS 2 and more.
+description: Learn here all about changing the text content and styles of the progressbutton during progress in Syncfusion React Progress button component and more.
 control: Change the text content and styles of the progressbutton during progress
 platform: ej2-react
 documentation: ug